Norigae: Composition

 The norigae is composed by three basic parts: the main ornament, elaborate knots, the tassel on the lowest part.
-A norigae can be divided into 4 parts: the ddidon which is a hook (either a separate accessory or additional knots) to attach the norigae to the Hanbok, the paemul which is the main ornament of the norigae, the maedup which are the knots of the norigae, and the sul which are the tassels.
+A norigae can be divided into 4 parts: the ttidon which is a hook (either a separate accessory or additional knots) to attach the norigae to the Hanbok, the paemul which is the main ornament of the norigae, the maedeup which are the knots of the norigae, and the sul which are the tassels.

 The norigae can be categorize to sizes, large, medium and small according to the person who wears the norigae or places at.
 For example, the norigae for infant will be much smaller one than adult's.
 In Joseon Dynasty, the King Yeonsangun used the luxuriousness and sizes of norigae to classify the social rank of his women.

 The norigae have various shapes derived from nature or from everyday life.
 They are divided into samjaks and danjaks.
 The samjaks can be further divided into the daesamjaks and the sosamjaks.
 Both the daesamjaks and the sosamjaks have the same form, but each one's paemul is different.